whdinata/mestara-034cd/english-convo-club.md

     image: images/Mestara Convo Club.png
   - title: Benefits of Our Program
     features:
-      - content: "*   Small group limited to 15 people\_\n\n*   We discuss about up to date issues and things that matter - sometimes we will have to agree to disagree and that’s ok\n\n*   We will meet twice a week (choose between Sat / Sun / Thurs) so 8 sessions in a month\n\n*   We start from 4th Sept until 3rd Oct\n\n*   Whatsapp  group for daily chat in English (gossip chat is allowed but not recommended \U0001F60B)\_\n\n*   200k per person\n\n*   This club is not for beginners.
-At least you understand what other people are saying, kinda know the answer but it's hard to get the words out\_\n"
+      - content: |
+          *   Small group (limited to 15 people)

+          *   Total 8 sessions per month with a cadance twice a week

+          *   Discuss about latest topics that matter

+          *   Expand your network and upskill your English at the same time
         actions: []
         image_alt: lorem-ipsum
         media_position: top